viperproject/gobra/README.md

 - running from sbt:
     1. change directory to the `gobra` directory obtained from cloning this repository.
     2. run `sbt`.
-    3. inside the sbt shell, run `run - i path/to/file` (e.g., `run -i src/test/resources/regressions/examples/swap.gobra`)
+    3. inside the sbt shell, run `run - i path/to/file` (
+       e.g., `run -i src/test/resources/regressions/examples/swap.gobra`)
 - running from a compiled jar:
     1. run `java -jar -Xss128m path/to/gobra.jar -i path/to/file`.

 More information about the available options in Gobra can be found by running `run --help` in an sbt shell or `java -jar path/to/gobra.jar --help` if you assembled Gobra.

 ### Running the Tests

 In the `gobra` directory, run the command `sbt test`.

+### Debugging

+By default, Gobra runs in sbt on a forked VM.
+This means that simply attaching a debugger to sbt will not work.
+There are two workarounds:

+- Run Gobra in a non-forked VM by first running `set fork := false` in sbt.
+This will allow you to attach a debugger to sbt normally.
+However, for unknown reasons, this causes issues with class resolution in the Viper backend, so actually only the parsing can really be debugged.
+- Attach the debugger to the forked VM.
+By running `set javaOptions += "-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005"` in sbt, the forked VM can be debugged.
+However, this will require starting the debugger for each run after the VM has started and is ready for connection.
+In particular, it may be more difficult to debug early stages.

 ## Licensing

 Most Gobra sources are licensed under the Mozilla Public License Version 2.0.
 The [LICENSE](./LICENSE) lists the exceptions to this rule.
 Note that source files (whenever possible) should list their license in a short header.
 Continuous integration checks these file headers.
 The same checks can be performed locally by running `npx github:viperproject/check-license-header#v1 check --config .github/license-check/config.json --strict` in this repository's root directory.

 ## Get in touch

 Do you still have questions?
 Open an issue or contact us on [Zulip](https://gobra.zulipchat.com).